-- IRS determines that your financial condition has significantly changed.
+- The IRS determines that your financial condition has significantly changed.

-IRS must give you 30 days notice before altering, modifying or terminating the installment agreement and it must explain its reasons for the action.
+The IRS must give you 30 days’ notice before altering, modifying, or terminating the installment agreement.
+The notice must explain its reasons for the action.
 This notice requirement does not apply when collection of the tax is in jeopardy.
 Here is the IRS website on the basics of the Installment Agreement Request: https://www.irs.gov/businesses/small-businesses-self-employed/streamlined-processing-of-installment-agreements

 Beware and don’t get ambitious!!
-A $5,000 penalty applies to any person who submits an application for an installment agreement if any portion of the submission is either based on a position which IRS has identified as frivolous, or reflects a desire to delay or impede the administration of federal tax laws.
-IRS may also treat that portion of the submission as if it had never been submitted.
-However, the penalty is clearly aimed at those who abuse the process and should not deter taxpayers with legitimate applications from using the installment agreement process.
+A $5,000 penalty applies to any person who submits an application for an installment agreement.
+If any portion of the submission is either based on a position which the IRS has identified as frivolous, or reflects a desire to delay or impede the administration of federal tax laws.
+The IRS may also treat that portion of the submission as if it had never been submitted.
+However, they clearly aim the penalty at those who abuse the process.
+It should not deter taxpayers with legitimate applications from using the installment agreement process.

 This process takes a long time and it is essentially based on your ability to pay.
 They are going to go through everything you own, and I mean everything.
 They will also look at your income, expenses and determine what they think you can and should pay.
 It is not a fun, easy or quick process.

-To make matters worse, there are a hundreds if not thousands of individuals and companies scamming taxpayers with ‘too good to be true’ promises that they can settle your debt for pennies on the dollar.
-I love how they typically have a commercial showing a couple sitting by a pool and palm trees in Florida claiming they owed the IRS $200,000 or more and settled for less then $5,000.
+To make matters worse, there are thousands of individuals and companies scamming taxpayers.
+They are using ‘too good to be true’ promises that they can settle your debt for pennies on the dollar.
+I love how they typically have a commercial showing a couple sitting by a pool and palm trees in Florida claiming they owed the IRS $200,000 or more and settled for less than $5,000.
 It’s crazy out there!
 Be careful.
-Make sure to ‘pay as you go’, use a reputable law firm or accounting firm, and don’t pay any big fees up front.
-Moreover, constantly monitor the process and even call the IRS yourself to see how your Offer is moving through the system.
-I have met so many people taken advantage of in this process and they end up still owing the IRS and losing thousands of dollars to some scam artist.
+Make sure to ‘pay as you go’, use a reputable law firm or accounting firm.
+Also, don’t pay any big fees up front.
+Moreover, constantly monitor the process.
+You can even call the IRS yourself to see how your Offer is moving through the system.
+I have met so many people taken advantage of in this process.
+They end up still owing the IRS and losing thousands of dollars to some scam artist.

 Here it the IRS website that can give you some basics about the process and what to expect: https://www.irs.gov/payments/offer-in-compromise

-Avoiding more serious consequences.
-Again, too many taxpayers hide their heads in the sand when they run into financial difficulties by failing to file their tax returns.
-But tax liabilities do not go away if left unaddressed.
+Many taxpayers hide their heads in the sand when they run into difficulties by failing to file their tax returns.
+Tax liabilities do not go away if left unaddressed.
 Remember, it is always important that you file a properly prepared return even if full payment cannot be made.
-Include as large a partial payment as you can with the return and start working with the IRS for a hardship extension or installment agreement as soon as possible.
-The alternative will include escalating penalties, plus the risk of having liens assessed against your assets and income.
+Include as large a partial payment as you can with the return.
+Then start working with the IRS for a hardship extension or installment agreement as soon as possible.
+The alternative will include escalating penalties, plus the risk of having them assess liens against your assets and income.
 Down the road, the collection process will also include seizure and sale of your property.
-In many cases, these tax nightmares can be avoided by taking advantage of arrangements offered by the IRS.
+In many cases, you can avoid these tax nightmares by taking advantage of the arrangements that the IRS offers.

-I know this is a difficult topic, but if you are in this predicament and need to discuss the situation further, please contact an attorney or CPA in our office that can discuss the situation with you.
+I know this is a difficult topic, but if you are in this predicament and need to discuss the situation further, please contact an attorney or CPA in our office.
+They can discuss the situation with you.